HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </archetype>
 ```

-The above code specifies the wrong protocol name for the `src` attribute value, the request will fail, and therefore, the content-defined template data will end up being used.
+The above code specifies the wrong protocol name for `src` attribute value.
+The request will fail, therefore, the content-defined template data will end up being used.

 When we get template data from an external URL, we can use the following attributes:

-- `src`: used to specify the external data source URL.
+- `src`: It is used to specify the external data source URL.
 - `param`: Request parameters in the form of `a=10&b=20`, which need to be encoded according to [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986).
-- `method`: method, such as `GET`, `POST`, etc.
+- `method`: Such as `GET`, `POST`, etc.

 All template tags support the following attributes:

-- `silently` property.
-When this property is defined, evaluation of the property's value will perform silent evaluation.
+- `silently` attribute: When this attribute is defined, evaluation of the attribute's value will perform silent evaluation.
-- `raw` attribute.
-When this attribute is defined, `$` in the template data will be treated as a literal character, and expression evaluation processing will not be performed.
+- `raw` attribute: When this attribute is defined, `$` in the template data will be treated as a literal character, and expression evaluation processing will not be performed.

-#### 2.4.1) `archetype` tag
+#### 2.4.1) `archetype` Tag

-The `archetype` tag is used to define a document fragment template.
+`archetype` tag is used to define a document fragment template.

 ```hvml
      <archetype name="user_item">